10 Steps Of Top Risk Management In Leverage Trading

 10. Negative balance protection

-Negative balance protection is a system that protects the trader from ever going into debt on his trading account.
+Negative balance protection is a system that prevents traders from going into debt on their trading account.

 Options

-Options contracts are a type of derivatives contract but they are very straightforward when it comes to direct risk to your capital since the total risk per trade is directly limited to the premium you pay.
+Options contracts are a type of derivatives contract but they are very straightforward when it comes to direct risk to capital, since the total risk per trade is directly limited to the premium paid.

-Now, the way to describe how options leverage works is by comparing the difference in the premium paid for the options contract and the underlying price for the stock itself.
+How options leverage works is best understood by comparing the premium paid for the contract against the underlying price of the stock.

-This takes care of 100% of the risks involved when it comes to open positions and it’s almost as if you have a locked-in stop-loss order built into the contract.
+This effectively handles 100% of the direct position risk.
+The premium paid functions like a built-in stop-loss.
 Options are more complex to learn and operate, but in terms of direct account risk they offer a clearly defined downside and generally use lower effective leverage.

 CFD

 Since many CFD platforms offer very high leverage and also make their own market, these products are extremely risky for traders who lack experience with leverage and fast downside moves.
-CFD platform also offers crossed leverage and this can be deadly for an account if one single trade goes bad.
+CFD platforms also offer cross margin and this can be devastating for an account if one single trade goes bad.

 Derivatives